robotraconteur/robotraconteur/docs/getting_started/source/Introduction.rst

 Examples
 ========

 The rest of this Getting Started manual contains examples of using Robot Raconteur.
+This guide covers Python, MATLAB, and LabView examples.
-Refer to the documentation for each specific library and computer language for detailed reference beyond what is offered in the examples.
+Refer to the documentation for each specific library and computer language for detailed reference beyond what is offered in the examples, including the other supported computer languages.

 .. note::
     Leave a message on the `Discussion <https://github.com/robotraconteur/robotraconteur/discussions>`_